JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/tiifile.png?raw=true)

+The Qt6 based version for Linux works fine, there are, however, some issues with the (cross compiled) Windows versions, probably caused by problems with some incompatible dll's.
+The windows versions for Qt_DAB 6.9 are therefore - for the time being - still compiled with Qt5 (as is the AppImage).

-Experimental versions of the Qt-DAB-qt5-6.9 (an installer for W64 and an AppImage for Linux) are included in the 6.8 release
+While development for Qt-DAB-qtX-6.9 is not yet fully completed, experimental versions of the Qt-DAB-qt5-6.9 (an installer for W64 and an AppImage for Linux) are included in the 6.8 release

 ------------------------------------------------------------------------
-About Qt-DAB-6.8
+About Qt-DAB
 -------------------------------------------------------------------------

 *Qt-DAB* is software for Linux, Windows, MacOS and Raspberry Pi for listening to terrestrial **Digital Audio Broadcasting (DAB and DAB+)**.
-Qt-DAB is continuously under further development, **Qt-DAB-6.8** , the stable version of Qt-DAB has - again - some new features, not often seen elsewehere.
-A good quote indicating what I try to achieve in the continuous development of Qt-DAB software is:

- * *It is much easier to add features to reliable software, than it is to add reliability to featureful software.*
+The basic design principle for Qt-DAB is "Keep it as simple as possible", but that does not mean putting many restrictions on the software, its use and its structure.
 And indeed, it continuously shows that it is fairly easy to add new features.

+That explains e.g. why the GUI has a single main widget that contains essentially all that is needed when just selecting a service and listening, while other widgets, visible under user control, if made visible show a myriad of controls, and a tremendous amount of data in the DAB signal and the resulting audio,

-Of course, as for previous versions, for *Qt-DAB-6.8* some predefined versions are available.
+Of course, as for previous versions, for the current stable version,  *Qt-DAB-6.8*, predefined executables and installers are available.
-For Windows  three installers are maintained, and for Linux an x64 AppImage is available.
+For Windows  **three** installers are available, and for Linux there is an x64 AppImage.

 ![6.8](/res/read_me/Qt_DAB-6.X-1.png?raw=true)
 ![6.8](/res/read_me/Qt_DAB-6.X-2.png?raw=true)